vcctu85/PerkUp/README.md

 AR, FusedLocationProvider to attain the user’s location, as well as Google’s Dialogflow to implement a chatbot that the user could talk to about their feelings.

-This was a team project made for UC Berkeley's CS160 class final project with the theme of accessibility.